patriknotvincent/zenit/README.md

 - Open the project in IntelliJ IDEA (theoretically any IDE should work, but we recommend IntelliJ IDEA).
 - Find the "Launcher"-class in the "ui"-package and run it.

-For more information on how to use the program, please refer to the user guide: [a relative link](User%20guide. pdf).
+For more information on how to use the program, please refer to the [User Guide](https://github.com/patriknotvincent/zenit/blob/develop/User%20guide.pdf).